vkovalchuk/hadoop-2.6.0-windows/README.md

 # hadoop-2.6.0-windows

-**TLDR: mine binaries are published; unless you trust it read on what were causing build errors**
+**TLDR: mine binaries are published; if interested read on how to really build and solve build errors**

 To use hadoop (at least its client from MS Windows machine) one is directed to https://wiki.apache.org/hadoop/Hadoop2OnWindows (kind of official documentation).
 The problem is lack of native libraries for Windows at Apache website.
 For hadoop 2.2.0 such binaries are https://github.com/srccodes/hadoop-common-2.2.0-bin and they don't work with Hadoop 2.6.0.
 So my solution was to compile it myself.
 I have followed BUILDING.txt instructions and guess what, show-stopping build errors.

 ## Pre-requisites:
 1. Fresh Windows 7 VM **without** any MS Visual Studion
   * **Important**: Uninstall MS VS 2010 Redistributables both for x86 and 64-bit.
   Otherwise Microsoft's installer will fail with obscure error (read Samples.html bla-bla)
 2. install oracle java: get and run jdk-7u75-windows-x64.exe
  * no src, no public jre, into C:\jdk7
  * edit system environment variables, add JAVA_HOME with value C:\jdk7